cognitedata/reveal/eslint-plugin/README.md

 Here are all the individual rules you can use:

-### [@cognite/forbid-styled-macro](https://github.com/cognitedata/eslint-plugin-cognite/blob/master/docs/rules/forbid-styled-macro.md) - z-index util should be used inline
+### [@cognite/forbid-styled-macro](https://github.com/cognitedata/eslint-plugin-cognite/blob/master/docs/rules/forbid-styled-macro.md) - Make sure that styled-components/macro is not used

-### [@cognite/no-number-z-index-inline-styling](https://github.com/cognitedata/eslint-plugin-cognite/blob/master/docs/rules/no-number-z-index-inline-styling.md) - z-index util should be used inline

-### [@cognite/no-number-z-index-property](https://github.com/cognitedata/eslint-plugin-cognite/blob/master/docs/rules/no-number-z-index-property.md) - z-index util should be used as a prop

-### [@cognite/no-number-z-index-styled-components](https://github.com/cognitedata/eslint-plugin-cognite/blob/master/docs/rules/no-number-z-index-styled-components.md) - z-index util should be used in styled components
+### [@cognite/no-number-z-index](https://github.com/cognitedata/eslint-plugin-cognite/blob/master/docs/rules/no-number-z-index.md) - z-index util should be used

 ### [@cognite/require-styled-macro](https://github.com/cognitedata/eslint-plugin-cognite/blob/master/docs/rules/require-styled-macro.md) - Make sure styled-components/macro is used